olhub2016/olrootm/README.md

 #A.

  This bash script suit is bound to build and sustain the system
-  subdivided into two parts ( BASE+OVERLAY ) in the terms of time and(or) packages
+  subdivided into two parts ( BASE+OVERLAY ) in the terms of time and(or) packages subdivided into two parts ( BASE+OVERLAY ) in the terms of time and(or) packages
    and put in two different partitions .

  The first part ( BASE ROOT ) functions independently .